codingfogey/fontawesome-bundle/README.md

 #### Stacked icons

-To insert stacked icons add `{{ fa_icon( icon name|options, icon name|options [, container] ) }}`
+To insert stacked icons add `{{ fa_icon( options, options [, container] ) }}`
 into your template.
 The first parameter is for the foreground icon, the second is for the background icon.
+These have to be `JSON` because you have to provide at least two parameters for each icon.
+The name of the icon and the scale.

 The last parameter is optional and can contain options for the container element.
 The complete set of container options is as follows:

     {